CiBeRHeMuL/TelegramBot/README.md

 This library is designed to simplify the development of Telegram bots by leveraging strict typing and other improvements. \
 It allows developers to create highly modular and maintainable bots by defining handlers for various updates in a clear and structured manner.

-This library supported all available features of Telegram Bot Api and this library will make updates when new version of Telegram Bot Api
+This library supported all available features of Telegram Bot Api (current version is **7.4**) \
+and this library will make updates when new version of Telegram Bot Api.

 ## Contacts